The JU Research and Scholarship Symposium

-The symposium has a format where students will e-mail their abstracts and availability sheets to a faculty representative in their college/division.
+Students will e-mail their abstracts and availability sheets to a faculty representative in their college or school.
 The students may request a podium or poster presentation and every student must have a faculty advisor listed.
-Abstracts should be 200 words or less, with 12 point font in Times New Roman style.
+The faculty representative will review the abstracts (from their college/school) for quality and correct formatting.
+The projects should be research based.
+For example, students who have collected data in an independent study project would fall into this category.
+Abstracts should be 250 words or less, with 12-point font in Times New Roman style.
 Please see the sample abstract for proper formatting.

 - Dr. Selen Savas-Hall (Business) – firstname.lastname@example.org